thhuang/thhuang.github.io/content/about/index.md

 +++
 title = 'About'
-date = 2024-03-13
 +++

 Hi there!
-I'm TH Huang, a computer science aficionado blending the logical with the imaginative to navigate the thrilling landscape of software engineering.
+I'm TH Huang, a computer science enthusiast blending the logical with the imaginative to navigate the thrilling landscape of software engineering.
 My professional journey transcends mere programming; it's about crafting experiences that resonate deeply and transform seamlessly, turning intricate challenges into smooth, intuitive solutions.

 ### What I Do